robertmartin8/PyPortfolioOpt/README.md

 <img src="https://github.com/robertmartin8/PyPortfolioOpt/blob/master/media/efficient_frontier_white.png" style="width:60%;"/>
 </center>

-Although much development has been made in the subject, more than half a century later, Markowitz's core ideas are still fundamentally important, and see daily use in many portfolio management firms.
+Although much development has been made in the subject, more than half a century later, Markowitz's core ideas are still fundamentally important and see daily use in many portfolio management firms.
 The main drawback of mean-variance optimisation is that the theoretical treatment requires knowledge of the expected returns and the future risk-characteristics (covariance) of the assets.
 Obviously, if we knew the expected returns of a stock life would be much easier, but the whole game is that stock returns are notoriously hard to forecast.
 As a substitute, we can derive estimates of the expected return and covariance based on historical data – though we do lose the theoretical guarantees provided by Markowitz, the closer our estimates are to the real values, the better our portfolio will be.

 Thus this project provides four major sets of functionality (though of course they are intimately related)

-- Estimate of expected returns
+- Estimates of expected returns
-- Estimate of risk (i.e covariance of asset returns)
+- Estimates of risk (i.e covariance of asset returns)
 - Objective functions to be optimised
 - Optimisers.